 SCHOLARSHIP RULES AND CRITERIA

-3. Contestants must submit one (1) original notarized competition essay with three (3) copies of the original on or before the deadline of April 29th 2017.
+3. Contestants must submit four copies of their essay with a signature on the last page, and submitted on or before the deadline of Saturday, April 30, 2018.

-4. The top of each page must include the contestantís name, title of essay, date written and page number.
+4. The top of each page must include the contestant's name, title of the essay, date written and page number.
 A cover page should precede the first page of text and all pages thereafter must be numbered.

-5. The essay must contain a minimum of (8) eight text pages, and a maximum of twelve (12) pages, double spaced.
-The bibliography or a List of Sources page is required and does not count toward the minimum page requirement.
+5. The essay must consist of a minimum of (8) eight pages, and a maximum of (12) twelve pages, double spaced using Times Roman or Courier 12 or 14 font.
+A Bibliography is required and does not count toward the minimum page requirement.

-6. Contestants must be prepared to answer questions asked by one or more judges.
+6. Contestants must be prepared to answer questions if asked by one or more judges.

-7. Essays and an application must be submitted on or before Saturday, April 29th, 2017 and if mailed, postmarked no later than that date and mailed to:
+7. Essays and an application must be mailed and post marked on or before Saturday, April 30, 2018.
+Please mail to:

 Essays are judged by the following criteria:

-An essay is an analytic or interpretive literary composition usually dealing with it's subject from a limited or personal point of view.
+An essay is an analytic or interpretative literary composition usually dealing with its subject from a limited or personal point of view.

-An original essay is the written expression of its authorís opinion.
-At best, an essay blends facts with imagination, knowledge and emotions, never giving itself wholly to one or the other.
-The essayís purpose is always the same: to express an opinion.
-Therefore, the essayist should feel strongly about the topic; one that he or she has experienced, witnessed, or has a serious opinion or interest in the subject.
+An original essay is the written expression of its author's opinion.
+At best, an essay blends facts with imagination, knowledge, and emotions, never giving itself wholly to one or the other.
+The essay's purpose is always the same: to express an opinion about a specific subject.
+Therefore, the writer should feel strongly about the topic; one that he or she has experienced, witnessed, or has a serious opinion or interest in the subject.